App and Data Management¶

 In order to enable the binding of response data with ReachLite controls via Data Mapping, a Schema must be created for the response message, which is required for ReachLite to interpret the contents of the response in a well defined data structure.

-Schemas may be generated by clicking the image252 button located on the toolbar while the ‘Sample’ view is open, which will generate a Schema for the displayed sample response.
+on the toolbar while the ‘Sample’ view is open, which will generate

 After setting the Schema, the Schema data structure will appear under the ‘Schema’ subheading.

-Once you are done, remember to click on the image253 button to apply your changes, or close the window to discard any changes.
+Once you are done, remember to click on the button to apply

-Cloud Database
+Cloud Database¶

 The Cloud Database component of ReachLite allows users to make use of database-based data sources without the need for external cloud data providers.